Here is the latest of my short-short stories that are composites of real-life events with psychological or practical implications.

 Emily's given name was Dakota but to channel her favorite poet, she changed it to Emily.
 That was but one of many things she did to amplify the muse and her identity as a poet.

 Emily even poured herself into the artist’s bane—marketing.
-Not only did she read her work at every poetry slam and open mic she could, and posted her work on poetry websites, she xeroxed and later self-published collections of her poems and read them on a "portable stage:" an upside-down 5-gallon soy sauce bucket.
+Not only did she read her work at every poetry slam and open mic she could and posted her work on poetry websites, she xeroxed and later self-published collections of her poems and read them on a "portable stage:" an upside-down 5-gallon soy sauce bucket.
 She set up her stage mainly on Berkeley's Telegraph Ave. but also on any street with lots of lefty, literary foot traffic.
-And she kept producing, poem after poem, collection after collection.
+And she kept producing, poem after poem.

 Alas, the effect of most people’s work withers but perhaps we can be motivated by the possibility that we've planted seed.
 Have you planted any you're proud of?
 Not proud of?
 Any you'd like to create and sow?